guyplusplus/Dynatrace-Concurrency/README.md

 The `dql.json` contains the main DQL statement with additional tuning parameters, mostly timeouts and maximum query and return size.
 These values can be adjusted based on a possible warning message included in the response.

+**Important: events must be sorted by messages.processstarttime ascending order.**.
+The utility detects and stops if it is not the case.

 DQL syntax guide can be found [here](https://docs.dynatrace.com/docs/discover-dynatrace/references/dynatrace-query-language).

 Query parameters can be found [here](https://developer.dynatrace.com/develop/sdks/client-query/#executerequest).